Nasdaq to make Facebook compensation announcement

 Facebook shares have fallen 32 percent since the IPO when technical glitches resulted in a 30-minute delay of the IPO, unconfirmed trades and losses by market makers and retail investors.

-Nasdaq's plan to pay back brokers has been slowed by regulatory questions centered on exchange's ability to compensate customers, the WSJ reported, citing people familiar with the matter.
+Nasdaq's plan to pay back brokers has been slowed by regulatory questions centred on exchange's ability to compensate customers, the WSJ reported, citing people familiar with the matter.

 Nasdaq's liabilities for a trading glitch are limited through regulation and a contract with its customers to $3 million per month.
 The exchange has applied to the SEC to increase the amount to $13.7 million to include a gain of $10.7 million it made from the Facebook IPO through the sale of so-called "phantom shares" it was left holding in the IPO.